dnd-mdn/canada-api/README.md

     - `jobOptions` {Object} rate limiter [job options](https://github.com/SGrondin/bottleneck#job-options)
 - Returns: {Promise} Fulfills with {Response} upon success

 Uses [cross-fetch](https://github.com/lquixada/cross-fetch#readme) for a universal [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch) implementation.
 Calls are rate limited to avoid hitting request limits that result in throttling.
-Throws {Error} if the request does not complete successfully or if the destination URL is not on [canada.ca](https://www.canada.ca).
+Throws an {Error} if the request does not complete successfully or if the destination URL is not on [canada.ca](https://www.canada.ca).

 ### `ca.fetch.limiter`